ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 40 Great Spangled Fritillary Speyeria cybele (Fabricius, 1775)

 The fritillaries are among our most beautiful, yet most vulnerable, butterflies.
 The stunning Great Spangled Fritillary is now our largest, after the extirpation of the Regal Fritillary.
-The Great Spangled is also our most successful greater fritillary; both the lovely Aphrodite Fritillary and the higher-elevation Atlantis Fritillary appear to be declining today, whereas the Great Spangled is holding its own.
+The Great Spangled is also our most successful greater fritillary; both the lovely Aphrodite Fritillary and the higher-elevation Atlantis Fritillary appear to be declining in the state, whereas the Great Spangled is holding its own.

 Photo: Topsfield Mass., Ipswich River Wildlife Sanctuary, F. Goodwin, 2002

-In 1862, in “A List of the Butterflies of New England” in the Proceedings of the Essex Institute, Scudder wrote of Argynnis Cybele “I do not know that this species is found in New England, but I have seen it from the Hudson River, and do not doubt it will be found in Connecticut;” whereas of Argynnis Aphrodite he wrote, “very abundant, about flowers, everywhere except in the most elevated and northern portions” of New England (1862: 165).
+In 1862, in “A List of the Butterflies of New England” in the Proceedings of the Essex Institute, Scudder wrote of Argynnis Cybele “I do not know that this species is found in New England, but I have seen it from the Hudson River, and do not doubt it will be found in Connecticut.”
+By contrast, of Argynnis Aphrodite he wrote, “very abundant, about flowers, everywhere except in the most elevated and northern portions” of New England (1862: 165).
+This early impression of the abundance of Aphrodite may have been an over-estimate, since some collectors may have included Great Spangled Fritillary together with Aphrodite.

-Scudder admits that Aphrodite and Great Spangled had been “frequently confounded,” but by 1889 at least he himself was quite clear on the phenotypical differences between the two, providing detailed species descriptions of both, remarking, for example, that “...the width of the submarginal buff belt is very different in the two species, forming indeed the readiest mark of distinction...”
+Scudder admits that Aphrodite and Great Spangled had been “frequently confounded” in New England (1899: 559), but by 1889 he himself was quite clear on the phenotypical differences between the two, providing detailed species descriptions of both, noting, for example, that “...the width of the submarginal buff belt is very different in the two species, forming indeed the readiest mark of distinction...”
 (1889: 566-7).

-We may hypothesize that the Great Spangled Fritillary was expanding its range eastward and southward during the mid-19th century.
 By the mid-twentieth century, D. W. Farquhar (1934) published an updated assessment of New England’s butterflies.
-He lists new Great Spangled specimens from Boxford, Lawrence, New Lenox, Rehoboth, Marblehead, Stoneham, Essex, and West Roxbury, but only one possibly erroneous specimen of Aphrodite; his list suggests that the Great Spangled had become fairly common in northeastern Massachusetts (Table 2), and that the Aphrodite was not common.
+He lists new Great Spangled specimens from Boxford, Lawrence, New Lenox, Rehoboth, Marblehead, Stoneham, Essex, and West Roxbury (Reiff 1910), but only one probably erroneous specimen of Aphrodite; his list suggests that the Great Spangled had become fairly common in northeastern Massachusetts (Table 2), and that the Aphrodite was not common.

-Great Spangled did not, however, reach the islands of Martha's Vineyard and Nantucket in the 1940's, or even today to any great extent (see below).
-F. M. Jones was struck by the fact that the Regal Fritillary was very common on both islands, whereas its congener, the Great Spangled "has been recorded only once from Nantucket, [and] has been seen in small numbers and at rare intervals on Martha's Vineyard, though it is reported to abound on Cape Cod" (Jones and Kimball 1943: 16).
+Great Spangled did not reach the islands of Martha's Vineyard and Nantucket to any great extent by the 1940's, or even today (see below).
+F. M. Jones was struck by the fact that while the Regal Fritillary was very common on both islands, its congener, the Great Spangled, "has been recorded only once from Nantucket, [and] has been seen in small numbers and at rare intervals on Martha's Vineyard, though it is reported to abound on Cape Cod" (Jones and Kimball 1943: 16).
 This despite an abundance of many species of violets on the islands.
-He might have added that the Aphrodite Fritillary had also never been recorded for Nantucket, and only once for Martha's Vineyard.
+(A 7/23/1931 Martha's Vineyard specimen by F. M. Jones is at BU, a 21 July 1941 Jones specimen at Yale).
+Jones might have added that the Aphrodite Fritillary had also never been recorded for Nantucket, and only once for Martha's Vineyard.
 These two fritillaries had trouble establishing themselves in the dry, open island habitat, while the Regal Fritillary thrived.

 Great Spangled Fritillary has the largest range of any of our eastern greater fritillaries.
 It extends as far north and west in Canada as the Aphrodite and most other fritillaries (Layberry 1998), but is also found much further southeastward, in the mountains and piedmont areas of Virginia, the Carolinas and north Georgia, and further south in the midwestern states (Opler and Krizek 1984; Cech 2005).